keystonejs/keystone/.changeset/bright-pumas-thank.md

 '@keystonejs/app-admin-ui': minor
 ---

-Convert remaining uses of Apollo components to hooks
+Converted remaining uses of Apollo components in Admin UI to hooks.